Find Affordable College Courses

 Education Levels of Petroleum Engineering Majors

-In 2020-2021, 130 earned their doctor's degree in petroleum engineering.
+During the most recent year for which data is available, 106 people earned their doctor's degree in petroleum engineering.
 This makes it the 104th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in petroleum engineering at each degree level.